Finesse Weapons 5e (Updated for 2024 Rules)

 Revenant Blade

 The Valenar elves from Eberron are experts with revenant blades, to the point where they can use them with brute force or as agile warriors.
-This feat allows you to boost your STR or DEX and, when wielding a double-bladed scimitar, pump your AC and wield your weapon as though it had the finesse property.
+This feat allows you to boost your Strength or Dexterity and, when wielding a double-bladed scimitar, pump your AC and wield your weapon as though it had the Finesse property.

 Which Builds Work Best With Finesse Weapons?